-Before joining Vodafone Pay As You Go, we strongly recommend checking the coverage in your area.
+Before joining Vodafone Pay As You Go, we’d strongly recommend double-checking the coverage in your area.
 You can do this by entering your postcode on Vodafone’s online coverage map:

-Tethering or personal hotspot refers to the process of sharing your smartphone’s internet connection with other devices (e.g. with your laptop or tablet).
+Tethering or personal hotspot refers to the process of sharing your smartphone’s internet connection with another device (e.g. with your laptop or tablet).
 It’s a convenient way of getting mobile broadband on your other devices.

-For more information, see our in-depth guide to tethering on UK mobile networks.
+For more information, see our full guide to tethering on UK mobile networks.

 Keeping Your Phone Number

-It’s easy to keep your existing phone number when moving to Vodafone.
+It’s easy to keep your current phone number when moving to Vodafone.

-As it isn’t possible to transfer Pay As You Go credit from another network to Vodafone, you should try to use up remaining credit on your old network before moving your number to Vodafone.
+It isn’t possible to transfer Pay As You Go credit from another mobile network to Vodafone.
+You should therefore try to use it up before the number transfer happens.

 For a step-by-step guide on transferring your phone number to Vodafone, please select your current mobile network from the dropdown menu below:

 |What Pay As You Go bundles are available from Vodafone?||